 Funding solutions for playground projects should try to be as inventive as possible.
 Some of the most successful playground projects have used several sources of funding – from section 106 payments to council match-funding and community-led fundraisers.

 This list is not exhaustive, but will hopefully point you in the direction of the source of funding you are looking for.
 Click on the headings for the links to relevant websites.

 The ACT Foundation (ACT) was formed in 1994.
 ACT provides grants to those who can demonstrate that through volunteering or community action they can enhance the lives of others.
 The trust aims to fund projects that use volunteering or community service to support young people, particularly the most marginalised.
 Applicants must be under the age of 30 and involved in volunteering or community action projects in the UK.

 Charities, schools and community groups have the opportunity to apply for funding for local projects that require financial assistance to the ASDA Foundation.
 Grants of between £5,000 and £10,000 are available for good causes and community groups in your local area.

 Aviva Community Fund

 Aviva Community Fund offers support and project funding.
-Aviva will soon be opening their community fund for 2016.
-The scheme supports projects related to health and well-being, activities for children and young people and support for family life.
-Lots of potential for funding activities on your Fields in Trust protected site!
-If your project will have positive effects on your community have a look at the guidelines on the Aviva site and prepare an application for September 13th when applications open.
+Aviva have recently opened their funding for 2017.
+The scheme supports projects related to health and wellbeing, activities for children and young people and support for family life.
+If your project will have positive effects on your community have a look at the guidelines on the Aviva site.

 BBC Children In need